Bardreau helps Islanders beat Senators for 10th straight win

+”Ten’s a big milestone,” New York’s Casey Cizikas said, ”but every single night we have a game plan and our coaches are showing us every single day things we can get better at, things that we can work on, and areas where we can improve in.”

-Cal Clutterbuck and Casey Cizikas each had a goal and an assist, and Josh Bailey also scored to help the Islanders win their first game in Brooklyn this season and extend their winning streak to the second-longest in franchise history, trailing only a 15-game run Jan.
+Cizikas and Cal Clutterbuck each had a goal and an assist, and Josh Bailey also scored to help the Islanders win their first game in Brooklyn this season and extend their winning streak to the second-longest in franchise history, trailing only a 15-game run Jan.
 21 to Feb.
 20, 1982.
-Thomas Greiss stopped 27 shots.
+Thomas Greiss stopped 27 shots in his fifth straight win.

+”We’re playing confident,” Cizikas said. ”We got four lines that are contributing, we got six D that are getting the puck up, moving quick and being solid in our own end, and we got two goalies that are playing outstanding, they’re making big saves when we need them to.”

+Changing up their home venue for the first time didn’t slow the Islanders down.
+They kept right on rolling in their first game back at Barclays Center since losing Games 1 and 2 of the Eastern Conference semifinals against Carolina last spring.
+In the second season of splitting home games between Brooklyn and the Nassau Coliseum, this was the first of 13 games at Barclays.

 Jean-Gabriel Pageau had a goal for the Senators and Craig Anderson finished with 28 saves.
 Ottawa had won three of five after starting the season 1-6-1.